SAILAPPAN-S/icebreaker-generator/README.md

 Requests for personal contact info (Instagram, WhatsApp, phone numbers)

-Harassment, toxicity, or inappropriate tone
+Harassmnt, toxicity, or inappropriate tone,

-Intrusive personal questions

-The final output is friendly, respectful, fun, and comfortable to receive.
+Intrusive personal questions,The final output is friendly, respectful, fun, and comfortable to receive.

 🛠 Built With